-Waiting List information for all primary entries to Reception and Year 3 Junior schools will be available from 22 May, once the second round of offers is made.
+Waiting list information for all secondary entries to Year 7, Year 5 entry to middle schools, and Year 9 entry to upper schools will be available from 4 April, once the second round of offers is made.
 Requests for waiting list positions will be disregarded before this date.

-A Waiting List will only exist when there are more applicants for a particular school, than there are places available.
-To begin with, the waiting lists will contain the names of all children that applied to that school, and did not gain a place, as long as that school is a higher preference than the school they were offered.
+A waiting list will only exist when there are more applicants for a particular school, than there are places available.
+To begin with, the waiting lists will contain the names of all children that applied to that school, and did not gain a place, as long as that school is a higher preference than the school you were offered.
 Your child will automatically be added to the waiting list for any higher preferred schools that you ranked above the school you were allocated.

 Any requests to be added to the waiting list of a school which was a lower preference than the school offered are not valid and will not be processed.
 If you change your mind about the school you want, you must submit a late change of preference request form on our website or write to the Admissions team requesting a late change of preference to be considered for lower preferred schools.
 Late applications are automatically added to the waiting list for their preferred schools if they are full.

-It is important to understand that waiting lists for school admissions do not operate like a queue, where the last person to apply joins the end of the queue.
+It is important to understand that Waiting Lists for school admissions do not operate like a queue, where the last person to apply joins the end of the queue.
 How long you are on the waiting list for a particular school cannot be taken into account.
 This is because waiting lists are ordered by the oversubscription criteria of the school.
-Each time a child applies, they are slotted into the list based on their Criterion, and their residential distance from the school.
-Therefore, if a child is categorised as a higher criterion than your child, or lives closer to the school, they will be placed ahead of you on the waiting list, regardless of how long you have been waiting.
+Each time a child applies, they are slotted into the list based on their criterion, and their residential distance from the school.
+Therefore, if a child is categorised as a higher criterion than your child, or lives closer to the school, they will be placed ahead of you on the waiting list, regardless of how long you have been there.